William Henry Gore1

 Lady Elizabeth Philippa Yorke1

-Lady Elizabeth Philippa Yorke was born on 15 November 1834.2 She was the daughter of Charles Philip Yorke, 4th Earl of Hardwicke and Hon.
+Lady Elizabeth Philippa Yorke was born on 15 November 1834.2 She was the daughter of Admiral Charles Philip Yorke, 4th Earl of Hardwicke and Hon.
 Susan Liddell.1,2 She married, firstly, Henry John Adeane, son of Henry John Adeane and Hon.
-Matilda Abigail Stanley, on 5 June 1860.1 She married, secondly, Michael Biddulph, 1st Baron Biddulph, son of Robert Biddulph and Elizabeth Palmer, on 16 July 1877.1 She died on 13 January 1936 at age 101.1 She was buried at Babraham Church, Babraham, Cambridgeshire, England.2
+Matilda Abigail Stanley, on 5 June 1860.1 She married, secondly, Michael Biddulph, 1st Baron Biddulph, son of Robert Biddulph and Elizabeth Palmer, on 16 July 1877.1 She died on 13 January 1916 at age 81.1,3 She was buried at Babraham Church, Babraham, Cambridgeshire, EnglandG.2

 From 5 June 1860, her married name became Adeane.
 She held the office of Extra Lady of the Bedchamber to HM Queen Victoria.2 From 16 July 1877, her married name became Biddulph.
-She was invested as a Lady, Royal Order of Victoria and Albert (V.A.).3 As a result of her marriage, Lady Elizabeth Philippa Yorke was styled as Baroness Biddulph on 1 August 1903.
+She was appointed Lady, Royal Order of Victoria and Albert (V.A.)4 After her marriage, Lady Elizabeth Philippa Yorke was styled as Baroness Biddulph on 1 August 1903.

 Children of Lady Elizabeth Philippa Yorke and Henry John Adeane